Meditate, Yogic Path

 Each emotion has a corresponding vibrational frequency that either lifts us up or weighs us down:

-Spending too much time in a low-frequency emotional space or not spending enough time in a high-frequency emotional space will create energetic imbalances.
+Spending too much time feeling low-frequency emotions or not spending enough time in feeling high-frequency emotions creates the feeling of being stuck.

 3) Mindful body movement (asana):